mars0i/popco2/src/popco/io/csv.md

         person-propn-activns (:members popn)))))

 (defn alt1-propn-activns-row
-  "Construct a sequence of activations representing all propn activns of all persons at one tick."
   [popn]
   (let [activn-vecs (map :propn-activns (:members popn))
         len-1 (dec (first (mx/shape (first activn-vecs))))] ; or use .length.  we can assume all vecs same length.